Old World custom home stays true to historic neighborhood

 Building our home was a labor of love for our traditional McKinley Park neighborhood.
 But we decided a couple years ago to build a contemporary single-story home so we can age in place.
 We purchased a custom lot in the new Sutter Park neighborhood and hope to move in this spring.

+Our current home faces McKinley Park which is undergoing a renovation that will soon be completed.
 We look forward to another family enjoying our truly custom-designed home someday soon—but without the two years of planning and building it took Jim and me to create it.

 Cecily Hastings can be reached at email@example.com.
 To recommend a home or garden for Open House, contact Katie Kishi at firstname.lastname@example.org.
 Follow us on Facebook, Twitter and Instagram: @insidesacramento.